feojeda/homeworkHCL/README.md

 # homeworkHCL
-This project is a homework that try to improve the execution time of a 4 dummies services.
+This project is a homework that try to improve the execution time of 4 dummies services by a multi thread approach.

 ####We have 4 service:
 * **A**